-The goal of the Near-Miss funding program is to support the improvement of grant applications that were submitted for external funding generating full indirects, but were not funded.
+The goal of the Near-Miss funding program is to support the improvement of grant applications that were submitted for external funding generating full-level of current Federally negotiated Facilities and Administration (F&A) rate, but were not funded.
 These applications are reviewed by an ad hoc review committee appointed by the ADR.